Welcome to my website.

-I contribute to human rights and environmental programming and policy making through technical expertise, project management; strategic planning; research; writing; multimedia; and training, facilitation and public speaking.
+I contribute to development, humanitarian and environmental programming and policy making through technical expertise in: research and evaluation, technical writing, strategic planning and communications, training and facilitation and creative and multimedia.

 I have extensive knowledge of international human rights law, a Master’s Degree in Human Rights and Social Change, and am a Director of the Association of Sustainability Practitioners.